-The peak for a staying chaser is thought to be around 9 - 10 years old.
-Grand National trends back this up with thirteen of the last eighteen winners being aged nine or ten.
+The peak for a staying chaser is thought to be around 8 - 11 years old.
+Grand National trends back this up with all of the last 10 winners coming from this age group.

 Focus on horses aged 8-11.

 Grand National Trends - Class

 It may seem an obvious statement but every year thousands of pounds are lost on horses that don't have the class to win a Grand National.

 Grand National trends - bad horses simply don't win the race!
 Grand National trends like this are too strong to be ignored.
-Concentrate on those rated between 136 and 157 on the day of the race.
+Concentrate on those rated over 136 on the day of the race.

 Grand National Trends - Weight

 The weight a horse carries is probably the most important statistical factor when analysing top class staying handicap chases.
 With the Grand National being the longest and toughest staying handicap chase this is made even more important.

 Grand National trends - horses carrying more than 11 stone 6lbs have tended to struggle but with the recent changes to the race perhaps horses with a high weight are beginning to become more favoured?
-That said, its still a huge task to carry big weights around Aintree Concentrate on runners carrying under 11st 7 lbs
+This thought was backed up with Many Clouds winning last years race.
+So it is no longer a case of ignoring horses on higher weights.